Swiss prosecutor suspended while leading FIFA investigation

-BERN, Switzerland (AP) — Switzerland’s chief economic crimes prosecutor has been suspended while leading an investigation into corruption linked to FIFA.
+GENEVA (AP) — Switzerland’s chief economic crimes prosecutor was suspended last week while leading an investigation into corruption linked to FIFA, the federal prosecutor’s office said Friday.

-The Swiss federal prosecutor’s office says the official — identified by local media as Olivier Thormann — was suspended last week after complaints made in late September.
+It was unclear how Olivier Thormann’s suspension will affect the integrity of ongoing criminal proceedings.

-The federal agency gave no details, but confirmed it related to the investigation of FIFA and international soccer officials.
+Soccer officials under criminal suspicion include former FIFA president Sepp Blatter, German soccer great Franz Beckenbauer and Nasser Al-Khelaifi, the chairman of Paris Saint-Germain and Qatar-owned BeIN Media Group.
+They deny wrongdoing and have not been charged.

 Most Read Nation & World Stories